Charles Tiffin

 Charles Tiffin (1833–1873) was an English architect, who spent most of his career in Queensland, Australia where he held the post of Queensland Colonial Architect.

 Early life

 He was born in Newcastle upon Tyne, England where he studied under local architects M. Thompson and John Edward Watson.

 In 1855 he immigrated to Geelong, Victoria, Australia.

-Shortly after, he became a partner in the architectural practice of Tiffin & Davidson in Hobart, Tasmania, together with William Montgomerie Davenport Davidson (who was later the Queensland Surveyor-General).
+Shortly after, he became a partner in the architectural practice of Tiffin & Davidson in Hobart, Tasmania, together with William Montgomery Davenport Davidson (who was later the Queensland Surveyor-General).
 Their works included: